NWNMCOG

 PROJECT UPDATES

-1. Allison Wastewater PER - draft completed; currently in public review period.
+1. Allison Wastewater PER - completed; closed out.

 TRAINING OPPORTUNITIES